uimarshall/microverse-members-only/README.md

 members can write embarrassing posts about non-members.
 Inside the app, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

-> In this project, we built a `members-only` app following the [jumpstartlab.com](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) tutorial.<br>
+> In this project, we built a `members-only` app following the [Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) tutorial.<br>

 ## Live demo: